 Except for changes that substantially affect implementation of the evaluation (grading) criteria, this syllabus is a guide for the course and is subject to change with advance notice.
-Any changes made to the syllabus will be announced in class and/or posted in Blackboard under Announcements.
+Any changes made to the syllabus will be posted in Blackboard under Announcements.